aolivier23/skyline/README.md

 - I plan to change all objects that use a given material at once.
 In the box editor, I'll have a "Clone Material" button to change a box's material.
 I guess this would be a good place to select a material as well.

+##TODO

+- High Dynamic Range (HDR) colors.
+Do they contribute anything, or should I be able to simulate this with some setting related to frame accumulation? learnopengl is a good starting point and makes a first order attempt seem pretty simple.
+Basically, I want to increase the normalization of the color of the sun in my example sky texture.
+- I sometimes get a circular pattern of black spots on textures from about 2-3 units away.
+I think a similar visual artifact was caused by a bad choice for epsilon in gdmlRaytrace.
+- Edit/load materials.
+Maybe separate options to edit a material itself and clone a given box's material.
+This probably means asynchronous texture loading.
+That might work well with the "transaction" model I speculated about for geometry.
+A transaction's destructor basically calls sendToGPU().
+- Texture mapping options.
+Store for each box instead of each material.
+  Right now, I can set "norm" to a box's width to stretch a texture over a box or set it to {1.f, 1.f, 1.f} to display a texture as-is.
+I eventually need some coarser-grained GUI options to "calibrate" this option.
+I chose this format to avoid branching while supporting multiple different texture mapping schemes.
+Right now, it looks like texture edges aren't getting mapped correctly to the edges of buildings.
+- Emission from texture for window lights in night scenes.
+I've left emission as a member variable of material for now.
+- Support higher resolution sky texture in the example and figure out what happened to the sun.